zebedeeio/beamable-starter/README.md

 ## Sample Unity Scenes

-### Zebedee Overview
+### ZBD Overview

-This scene is an interactive way to test out the microservice and how it can be used with Zebedee
+This scene is an interactive way to test out the microservice and how it can be used with ZBD

 To check out how to integrate the microservice with your code check out the “MyController.cs” file in the scripts directory.